ros-navigation/docs.nav2.org/tutorials/docs/adding_a_nav2_task_server.rst

 .. _Controller Server: https://github.com/ros-planning/navigation2/blob/main/nav2_controller/src/controller_server.cpp
 .. _Planner Server: https://github.com/ros-planning/navigation2/blob/main/nav2_planner/src/planner_server.cpp

 Error codes are attached to the response of the action message.
-An example can be seen below for the route server
+An example can be seen below for the route server.
+Note that by convention we set the error code field within the message definition to ``error_code``.

 .. code-block:: bash